 Language: Hindi, Punjabi, English are understood and spoken by the people engaged in tourism trade.

-Temperature: In winter the temperature can hover around freezing point and summers are hot and pleasant.
+Temperature: In winter the temperature can hover around freezing point and summers are hot.

 Clothing: Cotton clothes in Summer and Heavy woolens in winter.